 Looking for some Hawaiian movie inspiration?
-I recently got back from Hawaii and I don’t think I could ever get enough of it.
-I immediately wanted to watch all of the Hawaiian movies I could get my hands on.
+I recently got back from Hawaii and I immediately wanted to watch all of the Hawaiian movies I could get my hands on.
 This lead me to create a little movie list of some of the top movies filmed in Hawaii, or that’s about Hawaii.

 1. Jurassic Park & Jurassic World